How to buy an electric car (and save tax)

-Electric cars will help you reduce your environmental impact, ongoing costs, and save you tax.
-The most well known electric car – Tesla, has its Model 3 available now making it a great option for business owners and employees looking to swap their petrol and diesel cars for zero-emission vehicles.
+Electric cars will help you reduce your environmental impact, benefit from lower running costs, and save you both personal and corporation tax.
+The most well-known electric car – Tesla, has four models available now making it a great option for business owners and employees looking to swap their petrol and diesel cars for zero-emission vehicles.

-- Provided the car is brand new, it will qualify for Enhanced Capital Allowances on an outright purchase or hire purchase.
-A first-year allowance which allows the company to deduct the full cost from profits before tax.
+- Provided the fully electric car is brand new, it will qualify for Enhanced Capital Allowances on an outright purchase or hire purchase.
+A first-year allowance which allows the company to deduct the full purchase price from profits before tax.
 This is in addition to the normal Annual Investment Allowance

-- If you install a charging point at work, currently this qualifies for the first-year allowance and you can claim 100% tax relief on these costs in the year they are incurred.
+If you install a charging point at work, this qualifies for the first-year allowance and you can claim 100% tax relief on these costs in the year they are incurred.

 - No London Congestion Charge

 - No Fuel Benefit to pay if it is a fully electric car